 We support local and regional suppliers, especially SMEs in regional NSW.
 We aim to make it easier for these suppliers to work with us, especially those in regional and remote areas.

-Learn what a SME and Local Participation Plan is and see a step-by-step guide on how to complete one.
+Learn what a SME and local participation plan is and see a step-by-step guide on how to complete one:

 We support and encourage the employment of people living with disability.
 One way we do this is by giving Australian Disability Enterprises (ADEs) the chance to become suppliers through our procurement processes.